 However, we’ve scoured the Internet, and pooled our own experiences and expertise, to come up with some key budget considerations that we think will work for everyone.

 1. Figure out your overheads

 There are loads of different ways to plan a budget.
 Some people say start with what you earn and work from that, but that doesn’t always work for those of us not on fixed incomes.
 That’s why we recommend you figure out your monthly expenditures first.

 This includes: Mortgage/rent, transport costs, Food Shopping, Credit Card payment, standing orders, ALL bills (including internet, heating, phone contracts etc.).
 You can break it down into as many subcategories as you like, just make sure it’s all their.

-For example, I split every bill into its own category so I can see exactly what’s going on with my money.
+For example, split every bill into its own category so you can see exactly what’s going on with your money.

 Now, we appreciate that bills may vary month to month.
 What you need to do is make sure you always have enough to cover them.
 To do this we recommend you look over your payments of the last 12 months and see the average of what you’ve paid.
 Always set this amount aside each month, regardless of whether the bill comes in at less.
 This way you will have enough left in your account to cover a slightly larger bill, and by saving a set amount each month it actually makes your budget easier to calculate.

 Once you have all your overheads costed and set, then add them all up.
 See exactly how much money you need to live.
 Once you have this figure subtract it from how much money you earn a month.
 It will let you know exactly how much ‘wriggle room’ you have.